 - Show you meet UHC's criteria: Address every element of their medical policy

-- Explain why alternatives failed/inadequate: Document what you've already tried
+- Explain why alternatives failed: Document what you've already tried

 - Submit comprehensive evidence: Don't assume reviewer has everything from internal appeal